-Principle Requirement Compli iance Complie d: Attend lance as follows All Directors participate in discussing strategy, performance and financial Directors Meetings Entitiled Meetings Attended Apologies Received risk management of the company.
-Devanesh Sharma 3 3 0 The Board met 3 times during the fi- Nitish Niranjan nancial year ended 31st December 2021.
-Narayan Singh Niranjan Jinita Prasad Ratnesh Singh Appointment of Chief Executive Officer / Manag- ing Director Board sub-committees: Board must have sub-committees which must at a minimum include · Audit Committee; · Risk Management Committee; and · Nomination Committee/Recruitment Committe Complied There are three (3) sub-committee, headed by Ms. Jinita Prasad (Non-Executive Independent Director), Risk Management committee headed by Mr. Nitis Niranjan and the Remuneration Committee and the Nomination Committee, headed by Mr. Devanesh Sharm (Non-Executive Independent Director). e, headed Executive Manage- Mr. Nitish tion Com- Commit- h Sharma 3 Appointment of a Board and Company Secretary CEO: To appoint a suitably qualified and competent Chief Executive Officer/Managing Director.
-Complied Mr. Nitish Niranjan has been appointed as the CEO of the Company and act as a Managing Director of the Company. pany and 4 Timely and balanced disclosure Company secretary: Board to appoint a suitably qualified and competent.
+Principle Requirement Compliance Complied: Attendance as follows All Directors participate in discussing strategy, performance and financial Directors Meetings Meetings Entitiled Attended Apologies Received risk management of the company.
+The Devanesh Sharma 4 3 1 Board met 4 times during the financial year ended 31st December 2022.
+Nitish Niranjan 4 4 Narayan Singh Niranjan 4 0 0 yeur chaca sist beccmber 2022.
+Niranjan 4 0 Jinita Prasad 4 4 0 Ratnesh Singh 4 4 0 Appointment of Chief Executive Officer / Manag- ing Director Board sub-committees: Board must have sub-committees which must at a minimum include • Audit Committee; • Risk Management Committee; and • Nomination Committee/Recruitment Complied There are three (3) sub-committee namely, the Audit Committee, head by Ms. Jinita Prasad (Non-Execut Independent Director), Risk Managment committee headed by Mr. Niti Niranjan and the Remuneration Comittee and the Nomination Commitee, headed by Mr. Devanesh Shari (Non-Executive Independent Director) 3 Appointment of a Board and Company Secretary CEO: To appoint a suitably qualified and competent Chief Executive Officer/Managing Director.
+Complied Mr. Nitish Niranjan has been appointed as the CEO of the Company and act a a Managing Director of the Company.
+4 Timely and balanced disclosure Company secretary: Board to appoint a suitably qualified and competent.
 Company Secretary, who is accountable to the Board, through Chair, for all compliance and governance issues.
-Complied Mr. Nitish Niranjan holds the Company Secretary position of the Company.
+Complied Mr. Nitish Niranjan holds the Compar Secretary position of the Company.
 5 Timely and balanced disclosure Annual Reports: Timely and accurate disclosures are made in Annual Reports as per Rule 51 of Listing Rules.
-Complied All disclosures and announcements are done in a timely basis as per the deadlines stipulated by SPX.
-The Board meets every quarter to discuss business related matters and communicate them to Senior Management.
-Financial statements are audited by independent auditors (Ernst & Young) and published with the Annual Report and other required information.
-Other quarterly information and publications are also available on the SPX Website in a timely manner per the The odiscuss and com- Manage- are audit- s (Ernst & ne Annual informa- ation and ble on the Payment to Directors and Senior management: Sufficient information to the provided to shareholders on remuneration paid to Directors and Senior management.
-Complied Annual Rep cial Statem and remun ents disc close all p payments
+Payment to Directors and Senior management: Sufficient information to be provided to shareholders on remuneration paid to Directors and Senior management.
+Complied Annual Report and the Auditer cial Statements disclose all pr and remuneration paid to direct ayments